Volkswagen investors question plan for CEO to lead Porsche listing | Business

 Porsche AG may already have to go public at a steep discount if it decides to go ahead with the listing as economic obstacles mount, Reuters reported last week.
 Those concerns have been exacerbated by questions over how Blume can manage his dual role.

 "Mr Blume will maintain his role as CEO (of Porsche AG) including after a possible IPO," Volkswagen said on Monday in response to Reuters' questions.
-Just days before his appointment was announced, Blume and other Porsche AG executives speaking at its capital markets day sold a possible listing of the sports car brand as a means to give it more independence and entrepreneurial freedom while raising funds for the group.

-His dual role calls that independence into question, analysts at Stifel and UBS said.
-"Such a double mandate can only exist temporarily in an emergency situation - it won't work in the long-term," said Ulrich Hocker of the German Association for the Protection of Securities (DSW), which represents retail investors.
+Diess, meantime, will fulfil his contract that runs until October 2025 but in an advisory capacity, a person familiar with the matter said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)